600 Hour Certified Basic Law Enforcement Training Academy

 The informational orientations last about 1 hour and are scheduled at 10:00 am on the following dates:

-The informational orientations for Fall Enrollment will occur in June and July.
+The informational orientations for Spring 2019 Enrollment will occur in October and November.
 Please call Stefanie at 417-625-9511 to register.

 The Criminal Justice Program and Law Enforcement Academy